urbanware-org/wideredist/README.md

 As **root**, create the directory `/opt/wideredist` and copy the `wideredist.sh` script as well as the `wideredist.conf` file there.

-In case you are using a *BSD* derivate, you have to edit the script file and adjust the shebang depending on where the `bash` binary is located on your system.

 The script should already be executable.
 If not (for whatever reason), run the following command to set the executable flag:

 ```bash